neyaznafiz/Parts-and-Co_Front-end/README.md

  - On the `right side` of the `NAVBAR` you will see a `alphabet of the signed in user name` , after click on the alphabet you will see some information about the signed in user and here you you will see `LOG OUT` button.

- # Technology that use for this website
+ # Technologies that use for this website

  - This is a react application, I use for fontend `REACT` , `REACT ROUTER` , `REACT COUNTUP` , `REACT ICON` , `REACT QUERY` , `REACT TOASTIFY` , `AXIOS` , `TAILWIND` , `TAILWIND ELEMENT` , `MDB` , `DAISYUI` , and for backend `MONGODB` , `EXPRESS` , `CORS` , `DOTENV` , `JSONWEBTOKEN` , `NODEMON` , for server deploy I use `HEROKU`, and for user authentication and deploy live site I use `FIREBASE` .